Coast (magazine): The Coast Awards

-Every year, the magazine celebrates the best of the British coastline in the Coast Awards, sponsored by Joules Clothing.
+Every year, the magazine celebrates the best of the British coastline in the Coast Awards.
 The winners of each of the ten categories are usually announced in the June issue of the magazine.
-From 2008-2011, the Awards have been reader nominated and a panel of expert judges has decided on the winners from a short list.
+From 2008 to 2011, the Awards have been reader nominated and a panel of expert judges has decided on the winners from a short list.
 Past presenters of the Coast Awards ceremony have included Michaela Strachan and Julia Bradbury.

 Campaigns

-In 2009, Coast launched a campaign, Save the Seaside Postcard.
-This attracted widespread media attention including an appearance by editor Clare Gogerty on the Today programme on Radio 4, and on BBC Breakfast.
+In 2009, Coast launched a Save the Seaside Postcard campaign that attracted widespread media attention including an appearance by editor Clare Gogerty on the Today programme on Radio 4, and on BBC Breakfast.

 In the Great Seaside Poster Revival (June 2010), seven artists (Rob Ryan, Angie Lewin, Barbara Hulanicki, Nick Higgins, Wayne and Gerardine Hemingway, Andy Tuohy and Christopher Wormell) were asked to reinvent the seaside poster to publicise a chosen resort.
 The original artwork of each of these posters was auctioned on eBay with funds raised (£5,000) going to the Marine Conservation Society.
 Readers also submitted their own designs in a related competition.

-In March 2011, Coast launched the Great Pier Promenade to raise funds towards the restoration of Hastings Pier, which was devastated by a fire in October 2010.
+In March 2011, Coast launched the Great Pier Promenade to raise funds towards the restoration of Hastings Pier, which was damaged by fire in October 2010.
 The magazine called upon readers to walk as many UK pleasure piers as possible during spring/summer 2011, and to get themselves sponsored.